 • Ground beef: 80% lean ground beef will still leave you with enough flavor and fat for juicy and flavorful meatballs.
 You could also substitute half of the ground beef with ground pork for juicier meatballs.

-• Breadcrumbs: When you add breadcrumbs to a meat mixture it helps to absorb any excess moisture.
+• Breadcrumbs: When you add breadcrumbs to a meat mixture it helps absorb any excess moisture.
 This will also help to bind your meatballs together, working with the egg to keep them nice and whole.

 • Parmesan cheese: A strong sharp cheesy flavor inside the meatball adds to the yummy taste and lends to a little extra salty seasoning.
+I prefer grated from a block.

 • Mozzarella: If you can help it, shred your own from a block for a meltier, gooey finish and fresher taste.

-How to Make this Low Carb Meatball Casserole
+How to Make Meatball Casserole

 Step by Step collage making meatball casserole.

-4. Form the meatballs.
+• Form the meatballs.
 Use a large cookie scoop or regular spoon to scoop the meat, transfer it to your own hands and form the balls by rotating it between the palms of your hands in a circular motion.
 Each meatball should be about 2 inches.
-Place it in the baking dish and repeat with the remaining meatball mixture.

-5. Bake the meatball casserole.
+• Bake the meatball casserole.
 Once you’ve added all your meatballs to the dish, pour the marinara sauce over top and sprinkle with mozzarella cheese.
 Bake covered with aluminum foil for 20 minutes then remove the foil and continue baking for 5 minutes until the cheese is bubbly.
 Enjoy!

 meatball casserole in white baking dish